Thursday's Child (David Bowie song): Other releases

 "Thursday's Child" was released on a promotional release of the single "The Pretty Things Are Going to Hell" in 1999.
 Both the "Rock mix" and a slower version from the Omikron – The Nomad Soul video game was released on the bonus disc that followed the 2004 reissue of Hours.
 The radio edit of the song was included on some editions of Best of Bowie (2002), on the 3-disc and 2-disc versions of Nothing Has Changed (2014), and on the 2-disc edition of Bowie Legacy (2016).

 Music video

 The accompanying music video for "Thursday's Child" was directed by Walter Stern, and was filmed in early August 1999 in New York City.
 In Bowie's own words, "The video is a strange and slow moving piece that wanders between a present and a past in a bewildering fashion".
 It shows Bowie in a motel room, looking in a mirror at his younger self (played by Owen Beasley) and reminiscing on his life and what could have been.
-Kara Manning from MTV News considered the video "surreal", while Times Melissa Locker included it on her list of Bowie's ten best music videos, saying it was "melancholy and contemplative".
+Kara Manning from MTV News considered the video "surreal", while Times Melissa Locker and Flavorwires Tom Hawking included it on their respective lists of Bowie's ten best music videos, with the former describing it as "melancholy and contemplative", and the latter similarly commenting that the video's "reflective, melancholy mood" matched the song.